voron434/6_password_strength/README.md

 # Password Strength Calculator

 This script will show you your password strength in range from 1 to 10 points.
 There must be also my Blacklist.txt file in the same directory for script.
+621853 passwords in it!

 * 1 point for any digit in your password
 * 1 point for any symbol in your password